jimlind/AnnounceCast/docs/hosted/RUNNING.md

 `> systemctl daemon-reload && systemctl start announcecast.service` will start it.
 `> systemctl status announcecast.service` to check the status of it `> journalctl -e -u announcecast.service` to view the logs from it (jumping to the end).

+Enable starting the service on reboot.
+`> systemctl enable announcecast.service`